shaurya35/Nxt-Wave-Improvement/README.md

 Website improvement

-- To View the video donwload it from nxtwave.mp4 in the directory
+- To download the improved video, refer to the above directory nxtwave.mp4

 ## Table of Contents